 Google conversion path reports are also used to track conversion.
 It shows how a user converted, not only the point at which he converted.
 This can help strategize better.

-It is integral to know what keywords your site is ranking for and sending traffic to your site.
+Ans.
+It is integral to know what keywords your site is ranking for and send traffic to your site.
 You can do this by –

 - Connect Google Search Console to Google Analytics